-The Company investments are classified as fair value through profit or loss (monetary, equity and property funds and some fixed income securities) and fair value through other comprehensive income (majority of fixed income securities) under Irish GAAP principles.
+The Company investments are classified as fair value through profit or loss (monetary, equity and property funds) and fair value through other comprehensive income (most of which are fixed income securities).

-The valuation of these investments is the same under Solvency II principles as it is under Irish GAAP.
+The valuation of investments is the same under Solvency II principles as it is under Irish GAAP.